masmeert/masmeert.github.io/content/about.md

 +++

 ## About me
 Hello!
-I'm Massimo Meert, a CS / data science student from Belgium.
-I love backend development, devops, and have an interest in databases and machine learning.
+I'm Massimo, a CS student from Belgium.
+I love backend development, devops, and have an interest in databases and cloud computing.
 Nice to meet you!

-## About this website
+## Freelancing
-This website was built with [Hugo](https://gohugo.io/), using the [hello-friend-ng](https://github.com/rhazdon/hugo-theme-hello-friend-ng) theme, and deployed with Github Pages.
+I'm also a full-stack developer in my free-time, check out some of my projects in the next tab (repos are on the way).
+If you want to work together or hire me, feel free to contact me at pro@masmeert.com !